James Schneider: Early life

-Schneider and his brother Tim were brought up in Primrose Hill in North London, with a second family home in Glen Tanar, Scotland.
+Schneider and his brother, Tim, were brought up in Primrose Hill in North London, with a holiday home in Glen Tanar, Scotland.

 Schneider attended the Dragon School in Oxford for preparatory school.
-Then from 2000 to 2005, he boarded at Winchester College in Hampshire as a member of Chawker's (Hawkins').
-He went on to study Theology at Trinity College, Oxford.
+Then, from 2000 to 2005, he boarded at Winchester College in Hampshire as a member of Chawker's (Hawkins').
+He went on to study theology at Trinity College, Oxford.
 During his time at Oxford, Schneider was president of the Oxford University Liberal Democrats.

 Career

 Schneider joined Think Africa Press in 2010, a role he held until he became the senior correspondent at New African in 2014.
 He has described his work at Think Africa Press as formative, in which he began to look at local issues using ideas that were critical of capitalism and imperialism.
-Schneider joined the Labour Party in May 2015 after the defeat of Ed Miliband and Labour in the 2015 general election.
+Schneider joined the Labour Party in May 2015 after Labour, under the leadership of Ed Miliband, failed to win government in the 2015 general election.
 He was a key figure within the left-wing grassroots movement Momentum, which was formed in October 2015 as a support group for Jeremy Corbyn, who had been elected Labour leader the previous month.
-The group also played a significant role in the 2016 campaign to reelect Corbyn after a leadership challenge.
+The group also played a significant role in the 2016 campaign to re-elect Corbyn after a leadership challenge.
 Following their success in this campaign, Schneider was appointed as Director of Strategic Communications for the office of the Leader of the Opposition in October 2016.

 Schneider has written articles for publications such as The Independent, the New Statesman, Novara Media, and LabourList.
 He states that he has read Marxist sociologist Ralph Miliband (father of Ed) and "learned from his critiques", but states that the academic was "writing in a different moment of history".

+As of 2025, Schneider is involved in the founding of Your Party.

 Personal life

-Schneider was criticised after online comments bearing his name were uncovered, in which he expressed support for Conservative Party candidates and policies, including a post on the right-wing ConservativeHome website, urging a Conservative candidate to defeat a sitting Labour MP.
+Schneider was criticised in 2016 for comments in 2006 in which he expressed support for Conservative Party candidates and policies, including a post on the right-wing ConservativeHome website urging a Conservative candidate to defeat a sitting Labour MP.
 Schneider says that his online comments do not reflect his current thinking, and that "People can and they do change their political views".

-Schneider describes himself as "culturally Jewish".
+In 2024, Schneider became engaged to Downing Street Press Secretary Sophie Nazemi.
+He describes himself as "culturally Jewish".